yuki-konn/capstone-project-level-3/README.md

 # TO DO

-Top Priority:
+## Top Priority:

-- Create testing modules
+- Create 6 more tests.

-Medium Priority:
+### Medium Priority:

 - Put handleClickAddCart in componentDidUpdate in shop.js (Output feedback)
+- Update small files to jsx.

-Low Priority:
+### Low Priority:

 - Make handleSubmitTrivia.js do something.
 Currently disabled in viewResponse.js

+### Want to do:

+- Create catagories for products based on tea type for shop page.
+Make a Navigation with tea types and add more pictures of each type of tea.